dannyblaker/mall-path-optimizer/README.md

 It also calculates an **efficient walking path** to visit all shops, based on a Traveling Salesman Problem (TSP) heuristic.

+Note: Wait a few seconds for the demo GIF below to load...
 ![Demo](mall_demo.gif)

 # Features